united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 For any other microservice, follow these steps to enable the LoadBalancer service:

-1. Execute the following command to get the list of available services and remember the service to be exposed.
+1. Execute the following command to list the services and note the name of the one you want to access.
    ```bash
    sudo $(which kubectl) get svc -n united-manufacturing-hub --kubeconfig /etc/rancher/k3s/k3s.yaml
    ```
-2. To edit the service, run the following command:
+2. Start editing the service configuration by running this command:
    ```bash
    sudo $(which kubectl) edit svc <service-name> -n united-manufacturing-hub --kubeconfig /etc/rancher/k3s/k3s.yaml
    ```
-3. It will allows you to edit the configuration.
-Go to the `status.loadBalancer` section and change it to the following:
+3. Find the `status.loadBalancer` section and update it to the following:

    ```yaml
    status: